Unlimited Screening Pass

 RADA is a world-renowned training centre for actors with alumni including Sir Kenneth Branagh, Sean Bean, Ralph Fiennes, Gemma Arterton and Tom Hiddleston.
 Edward Hicks, Head of Film, TV & Radio at RADA will examine the director-actor relationship and advise on how to successfully create a dramatic piece.

-Niccolo Montanari will host a session with panelists Erika Trotzig from Studio Private, Director Justin Anderon and i-D Global Executive Producer & VICE UK Digital Programming Executive Eloise King.
-The topic will focus on how fashion film is relevant from an advertising point of view?
+Niccolo Montanari will host a session with panelists Erika Trotzig from Studio Private, Director Justin Anderon and Declan Higgins – Video Commissioning Editor, i-D. The topic will focus on how fashion film is relevant from an advertising point of view?
 And what is its relationship with photography?

 This is your chance to find out what programmers look for when selecting films and to ask questions about how the selection process works.
 Join an esteemed panel from today’s leading companies, including programmers from Aesthetica Short Film Festival, Edinburgh International Film Festival, London Short Film Festival and Sheffield Doc/Fest.